vacp2p/vac.dev/vac.md

 title: Main
 ---

-# Vac - Communication, Privacy, Etc.
+# Vac - Communication & Privacy

 ## About Vac

-Vac **builds** [public good](https://en.wikipedia.org/wiki/Public_good) protocols for the decentralized web.
+Vac builds [public good](https://en.wikipedia.org/wiki/Public_good) protocols for the decentralized web.

 We do applied research based on which we build protocols, libraries and publications.
-Custodians of protocols that reflect [a set of principles](vac.dev/principles) - liberty, privacy, etc.
+Custodians of protocols that reflect [a set of principles](/principles).

 ## Our Principles